ThatRobin/DockyTest/docs/entity_condition_types/equipped_trinket.md

 Checks all the players trinket slots with an Item Condition.

+This condition type requires the Trinkets mod to be installed in order to function.

 Type ID: `ra_additions:equipped_trinket`
 ### Fields
 Field | Type | Default | Description